emilyantosch/shc_pr3_vl/databases/slides_7/main.typ

   #heading(numbering: none)[Other Comparison Operators]
   - Often several queries give the same result
     - but might have difference in the performance!
     - Strategy depends on DBMS, probably equivalent if no index on price, otherwise, the second version will be (much) faster

 ]

 #slide[
   #heading(numbering: none)[Correlated Nested Queries]
+  #text(size: 20pt)[
     - Uncorrelated
       - Outer and nested query are independent
       - Nested query must be computed only once
     - Correlated
       - Nested query depends on columns of outer query
       - Result of a correlated nested query is different for each tuple of the relation(s) outer query
       - A nested query is evaluated once for each tuple (or combination of tuples) in the outer query
     #question[But what about performance?]
+  ]
 ]

 #slide[